ADDITIONAL ACCELERATED DUAL DEGREE GUIDELINES - BS/MS and BS/ME (Effective September 2015):

 - We do expect that newly developed accelerated dual degrees will make every possible effort to lay out a curriculum that will allow students to complete their BS degree along the way in 4 years (or five for five year undergraduate programs) and enroll in the courses that would be double counted during the second to last year of the combined accelerated program.
 Undergraduate degree completion and certification within the 150% period will retain eligibility for the Direct Loan interest subsidy.

-*The credit hours threshold is calculated by adding credits earned and credits in progress.
-In general, the threshold has been 120 to 123 credit hours.
+*The credit hours thresholds are set by the academic departments and are calculated by adding credits earned and credits in progress.
+In general, for non-engineering programs, the threshold is 120 to 123 credit hours.
+The threshold for many engineering programs is 129 credit hours or higher.

 ** This change is mandated by the Department of Education.